Federal Airports Authority of Nigeria

-The Federal Airports Authority of Nigeria (FAAN) is a service organization statutorily charged to manage all Commercial Airports in Nigeria and provide service to both passenger and cargo airlines.
-Generally, to create conditions for the development in the most economic and efficient manner of air transport and the services connected with it.
-The agency has its head office in Nnamdi Azikiwe International Airport in Abuja, Federal Capital Territory.
+The Federal Airports Authority of Nigeria (FAAN) is a statutory service organisation responsible for the management of all commercial airports in Nigeria and for providing services to both passenger and cargo airlines.
+Its mandate is to create conditions for the development of air transport and related services in the most economic and efficient manner.
+The authority has its head office at Murtala Muhammed International Airport in Ikeja, Lagos State.

 History

-Civil Aviation in Nigeria is a spin-off of the British colonial rule.
-But above all else, it is a product of a mere accident of history dating back to 1925 in the unlikeliest of places – the ancient, walled city of Kano.
+Civil aviation in Nigeria is largely a legacy of British colonial rule and developed as a result of historical circumstances dating back to 1925, particularly in the ancient walled city of Kano.

-The first aircraft to ever land in Nigerian territory are three Airco DH.9A of 47 Squadron (Stationed at Helwan Near Cairo), the planes landed at Maiduguri on 1 November 1925, on their way to Kano and latter Kaduna on 6 November, the air trip was Led by then Squadron Leader Arthur Coningham.
+The first aircraft to land in Nigerian territory were three Airco DH.9A aircraft of No. 47 Squadron, based at Helwan near Cairo.
+The aircraft landed at Maiduguri on 1 November 1925 en route to Kano and later Kaduna on 6 November 1925.
+The flight was led by then Squadron Leader Arthur Coningham.

-Sometime in July of that year the Northern city was gripped by a tense stand-off between the residents and the colonial government officials.

-The British government at the time was maintaining an active Royal Air Force (RAF) base in Khartoum, Sudan.
-On sensing the trouble in Kano, London swiftly signalled the commanding officer of the Khartoum RAF Squadron, instructing him to fly to the Northern Nigerian city and report on the situation.
-Flying a Bristol fighter, the pilot made a breath- taking but safe landing on the horse race course in Kano, thus going down in history as the first recorded aviation activity in Nigeria.
+Earlier in July of that year, Kano experienced a tense standoff between local residents and colonial government officials.
+At the time, the British government maintained an active Royal Air Force (RAF) base in Khartoum, Sudan.
+Following reports of unrest in Kano, authorities in London instructed the commanding officer of the Khartoum RAF Squadron to fly to Northern Nigeria and assess the situation.
+Flying a Bristol Fighter aircraft, the pilot made a safe landing on a horse racecourse in Kano, marking the first recorded aviation activity in Nigeria.

-Without air routes, maps or radio communications the flight was regarded as "a particularly hazardous operation".
-So alarmed were officials that an idea was mooted that if Khartoum-Kano was ever to be made an air routes it would be necessary to have emergency landing grounds every 20 miles of the way.
+The flight was undertaken without established air routes, maps, or radio communications and was regarded as a particularly hazardous operation.
+Concerns were raised by officials, leading to suggestions that any future Khartoum–Kano air route would require emergency landing grounds at intervals of approximately 20 miles.

-Subsequent flights were to be originated from Cairo, Egypt where the RAF also had a base.
-The landings were so spectacular that one Kano resident was moved to paint the scene (the water colour picture was later acquired by the government).
-The RAF operations were later to become an annual event, with frequency and route extended to cover Maiduguri.
+Subsequent flights originated from Cairo, where the RAF also maintained a base.
+These landings attracted significant local attention, inspiring a Kano resident to paint a watercolour of the event, which was later acquired by the government.
+RAF operations later became an annual occurrence, with routes and frequency extended to include Maiduguri.

-The earliest known commercial aviation activity in Nigeria is credited to one gentle man, "Bud" Carpenter, who owned the earliest type of the Light aircraft, de Havilland Moth.
-Records show that he frequently undertook high-risk flights between Kano and Lagos, using the rail tracks as his guide and piling up extra distance in the process.
+The earliest known commercial aviation activity in Nigeria is credited to an individual known as "Bud" Carpenter, who owned a de Havilland Moth light aircraft.
+Records indicate that he frequently undertook high-risk flights between Kano and Lagos, navigating by following railway tracks, which increased travel distance.

-In the early 1930s, an enterprising pilot carried a few fare-paying passengers in a seaplane between Lagos and Warri.
-With the continuation of the annual RPLF flights, aviation activities in Nigeria became quite considerable, creating the need for aerodromes.
+In the early 1930s, a private pilot began carrying fare-paying passengers in a seaplane between Lagos and Warri.
+With the continuation of annual RAF flights, aviation activity in Nigeria expanded significantly, creating the need for designated aerodromes.